coditory/quark-config/README.md

 #### Config resolution variables

-You can use following expression variables to resolve an application config:
+You can use the following expression variables to resolve an application config:
 - `${env.*}` - all system variables from `System.getenv()`
 - `${system.*}` - all system variables from `System.getProperties()`
 - `${args.*}` - all arguments